charlotte-os/charlotte-core/README.md

 ![Vulnerability](https://github.com/charlotte-os/charlotte-core/actions/workflows/cron_report.yml/badge.svg)

-`cbof` is the kernel of CharlotteOS.
+`cbof` (short for cute bundle of floof!) is the kernel of CharlotteOS.
 It is a monolithic kernel that is designed to provide a flexible and low level interface to program running ontop of it.

 ### Status
 `cbof` is the successor to Charlotte Core our previous kernel in development.
 The kernel was redeveloped due to a